maithedung/Sushi_App_Python_Flask/README.md

 A `logout` feature is available on the navbar and allows the logged in user to logout of their current session, which will create a redirect to the homepage. `Views`: Shows in incremental value the number of times a full recipe page is called.

 #### Features Left to Implement
 Have a `likes` button on each recipe.
 Charting data vizualization of `views` popularity via D3.JS.
-Follwers and to 'follow other users' functionality, plus a user avatar to add to the welome username once they have logged in.
+Follwers and to 'follow other users' functionality, plus a user avatar to add to the welcome username once they have logged in.

 ## Technologies Used
 * [Python 3.7](https://www.python.org/download/releases/3.0/) Language